osjacky430/tmr_listener/README.md

 TMSTA << QueueTagDone(1) << ScriptExit(); // compile error: Script exit can only be used in TMSCT
 ```

-For more detail, see `src/test/CMakeLists.txt`.
+For more detail, see `test/CMakeLists.txt`.
 It contains a couple of examples of correct and wrong syntax.

 ### Verify your handler works

-To verify whether your handler works or not, first, make sure tmr_listener is aware of your plugin:
+To verify whether your handler works or not, first, make sure `tmr_listener` is aware of your plugin:

 ```sh
 rospack plugins --attrib=plugin tmr_listener # this command should list your plugin if you configure it correctly